Daegu–Gyeongbuk Free Economic Zone: International Culture Industry District

 The Culture Industry District will focus on the gaming industry.
 This district was designated as a Culture Industry Promotion District by the central government in April, 2008.
 Currently, 109 culture technology- related companies reside in this district, with further plans to attract a Game Contents Complex, a Broadcasting Media Center an ICT Park tower and an ICT Park mall.

-In May 2010, Dassault Systemes opened a R&D center at Daegu ICT Park.
+In May 2010, Dassault Systèmes opened a R&D center at Daegu ICT Park.
 The R&D center will focus on the design of luxury ships.